gcanti/tcomb-form/GUIDE.md

 });
 ```

-The postfix `" (optional)"` is automatically added to optional fields.
+The suffix `" (optional)"` is automatically added to optional fields.

-You can customise the postfix value or setting a postfix for required fields (see the "Internationalization" section).
+You can customise the suffix value, or set a suffix for required fields (see the "Internationalization" section).

 ## Numbers